CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 ### Final LLM Experiment Implementation (30 points)

-The final step is to implement this LLM feature into your team's NodeBB project, following your design document.
+The final step is to implement this LLM feature into your team's NodeBB project.
 Your implementation should include the UI code you integrated in Checkpoint #2.
 You should also integrate the code you developed as a part of the LLM experiment, but you may modify it as needed to successfully integrate the functionality into your code.

 ### Evaluation Report (30 points)